shikherjha/Multi-time-frame-trading/README.md

-# Quant Dev Assignment  Shikher Jha
+# Quant Trading System

-Hi, this is my submission for the Quant Developer Intern assessment.

-Since this is my first real project in the quant space (and my return to Python after a while), I focused heavily on the engineering side making sure the code is modular, runs without crashing, and most importantly, that the live trading matches the backtest exactly.
+This is a personal project that grew out of a Quant Developer Intern assessment.
+It is my return to Python and my first serious dive into building trading systems that are easy to reason about and audit.
+It is an evolving project and this is the first implementation.
+I was not chasing a magic signal.
+I built this to prove system correctness, determinism, and parity between backtest and live execution.
+If the strategy thinks a position should exist in backtest it will make the same decision in live trading.

+## Philosophy
+Most trading projects fail not because the indicator is bad but because backtest logic and live logic drift apart over time.
+This repo flips that on its head.

+The live bot is not a separate system.
+The live bot is the backtester running continuously on rolling market data.
+That design choice is the guardrail for everything else in the code base.

+## High Level Overview
+1. Rule based strategy that is easy to inspect and debug

+2. Identical logic path for backtest and live execution

+3. Explicit state sync model instead of separate signal layers

+4. Clean separation between logic, simulation, and execution

+5. Deterministic and debuggable by design

+Reliability and auditability were the objective, not instant profits.

 ## Project Structure